5 Days on Oahu

 DAY 3: HONOLULU

 - First things first: COFFEE!
-Head to Ali’i Coffee for some caffeine for the day.
-(Note: Closed Sundays)
+Head to Ali’i Coffee or Olive & Oliver for some caffeine for the day.
+(Note: Ali’i Coffee is closed on Sundays)

 - Now that you’re awake and caffeinated, it’s time for a sugar rush at Leonard’s Bakery.
 Leonard’s is famous for its malasadas and WOW they are good!
 So good that Kathryn cheated on her gluten free diet (which she NEVER does) in order to try a couple bites…and it was totally worth it.
 If you want a more traditional breakfast, head to Sweet E’s Cafe or Joe’s Grill Express, which is a hole in the wall, affordable spot with amazing breakfasts (so we hear).